The Small Lebowski:

 It's also worth noting that the Taj subplot is exactly the opposite of what's shown on the cover of issue #31.
 It's Taj that needs convincing that the son needs to be staked.
 Taj did seem ready to do it eventually, so the fact that the villagers want to kill the child also makes it just a question of timing and giving Taj and his wife a sense of closure; no one is fighting to keep the vampire boy alive.

-As for Frank, the fact that Danny is aware that Frank has following around Rachel Van Helsing "and her crazy ideas" is Frank's first clue that there's something wrong with the job offer.
+As for Frank, the fact that Danny is aware that Frank has been following Rachel Van Helsing "and her crazy ideas" is Frank's first clue that there's something wrong with the job offer.

 Issue #32 opens with Quincy waiting for Dracula to arrive.